-Struggling to Choose a Great Baby Name?
-Remember You Don’t Have To.
-(Yet.)
+Struggling To Choose A Baby Name?
+You Don’t Have To (Yet).

 You are under no obligation to pick a baby name before you leave the hospital.